 A trip to Delta County is sure to win over the entire family!
 We have all the quick insights best to equip you for your family vacation in any season.
 See you and the family soon!

 Our beaches are the perfect way to spend the day swimming or relaxing.
 There are several beaches in the Bays de Noc area, and they each offer something different.
-If you’re looking for more to do, Gladstone Beach and Escanaba Beach have lighthouses nearby, parks in walking distance, and lifeguards on duty.
+Gladstone Beach and Escanaba Beach have lighthouses nearby, parks in walking distance, and lifeguards on duty if you’re looking for more to do.
 Gladstone also has a slide in the water for all kids at heart.
 Looking for more privacy?
 Head to the hidden beach outside Escanaba at Portage Point.
 Don’t forget your sunscreen!

 Check out our Fishing Page to get an idea why the Bays de Noc area is every fisherman’s favorite secret spot– shhh, you didn’t hear it from us.
 Fishing the bays and rivers is the best way to enjoy the scenery.
-There are several fishing guides in the area ready to show beginners their newest favorite hobby or experts the best fishing spots.
+Several fishing guides in the area are ready to show beginners their newest favorite hobby or experts the best fishing spots.
 Fish on!

 Fayette Historic State Park is a must-see for the family.
 This well-maintained 19-century townsite is a top destination unlike any other in the Upper Peninsula.
 If you’re a Michigan resident, you can buy your recreation passport through the secretary when renewing your license for $12.